Carlosrincong/AWS-Solutions-Architect-Associate/EC2 Instance store and EBS/README.md

 Types:
 - SSD: frequent read/write operations with small I/O size.
 Transactional workloads, such as databases, virtual desktops, and boot volumes.
     - gp2/gp3: Balance price and performance for a wide variety of workloads. gp3 is the newer generation.
     - io1/io2 Block express: highest  performance for mission-critical low-latency or high-throughput workloads.
-Supports EBS multi-attach.
+Supports EBS multi-attach, that means more than one instance in the same AZ can be attached with the same EBS volume, max 16 instances.
 - HDD: large streaming workloads. throughput-intensive workloads, such as MapReduce and log processing.
 Big data data warehouses.
     - st 1: low cost, Frequently accessed, throughput intensive workloads.
     - sc 1: lowest cost for less frequently access or cold data.